CrimsonCloak/KnightGuy/README.md

 This is the repository which holds assets, scripts and other files for my first attempt at using the Godot engine.
 I am following along a [Brackeys tutorial](https://www.youtube.com/watch?v=LOhfqjmasi0) and putting my own spin on it, testing some stuff and defining my flow for working with Godot.
 The result of this experimenting is this game I have dubbed "KnightGuy".

 The idea was for me to design a little 'game' whilst learning the basics of the Godot engine.
+Additionally, I could also learn a bit more about CI/CD using GitHub Actions and how tagging and releases work.
+A great learning experience!

 ## Premise